fleetdm/fleet/handbook/engineering/README.md

 ### Deploy the release candidate to QA Wolf
-During the release candidate period, the relese candidate is deployed to our QA Wolf instance every morning instead of `main` to ensure that any new bugs reported by QA Wolf are in the upcoming release and need to be fixed before publishing the release.
+During the release candidate period, the release candidate is deployed to our QA Wolf instance every morning instead of `main` to ensure that any new bugs reported by QA Wolf are in the upcoming release and need to be fixed before publishing the release.

 Open the [confidential repo environment variables](https://github.com/fleetdm/confidential/settings/variables/actions) page and update the `QAWOLF_DEPLOY_TAG` repository variable with the name of the release candidate branch.